 b.
 Use the regression model parameter estimates to provide estimates of both the odds and the probability of delivering a SGA infant separately for smokers and nonsmokers.
 How do these estimates compare with simple descriptive statistics as you might have reported in problem 1.
 Explain any differences or similarities.

 Answer:

+Grading: 5/5

 Using the regression model parameter estimates, the estimated odds of delivering a SGA infant for non-smokers is e-2.0559 = 0.128